ovelindstrom/archetype-miredot/README.md

-# MireDot Archetype
+# Miredot Archetype
 ## Version 1.0

-This archetype creates a MireDot documentation project.
+This archetype creates a Miredot documentation project.
 It includes a whitelabled html structure, including a dummy ACME logo, css and base structure for API documentation.

 Build it first with `mvn clean install`.

-The archetype is a partial archetype and can be applied on top of an existing project that wants to add MireDot documentation.
+The archetype is a partial archetype and can be applied on top of an existing project that wants to add Miredot documentation.

-To apply the MireDot archetype to an existing project, just navigate to that project with a terminal/command window and use this Maven command:
+To apply the Miredot archetype to an existing project, just navigate to that project with a terminal/command window and use this Maven command:

 ```